IMBUS-Fundamentals

 9. Variable imaging and training for each physician

-Our Advanced IMBUS clinic physicians have patients that fit these POCUS criteria, but also care for patients without focused complaints such as new clinic patients, annual preventive visits, and preoperative exams for major surgery.
+Our Advanced IMBUS clinic physicians have patients that fit these POCUS criteria but also care for patients without focused complaints, such as new clinic patients, annual preventive visits, and preoperative exams for major surgery.
 These patients have traditionally received a hands/eyes/stethoscope screening exam of the heart, which is suboptimal for most heart pathology.

-PLAX: clockwise from the top
+PLAX: analyze clockwise from the top

 • Begin cephalad to find and measure the distal ascending aorta diameter